mmtk/mmtk-core/docs/tutorial/Tutorial.md

    1. In `init()`, set the `tls` variable in the held instance of `mygc` to the one passed to the function.
    1. In `constraints()`, return a reference of `MYGC_CONSTRAINTS`.
-   1. We just leave the rest empty for now and will implement them later.
+   1. We just leave the rest of the functions empty for now and will implement them later.
    1. Add a constructor to `MyGCCopyContext`:
        ```rust
        impl<VM: VMBinding> MyGCCopyContext<VM> {